 This piece first appeared in Medium on August 7, 2020, and reposted with permission.

-- WEDNESDAY 9.16.2020As the third episode in the #RFBreakthrough series, “The Great Equalizer or Divider: Technology for Gender Justice and Women’s Empowerment”, The Rockefeller Foundation will co-host a livestream discussion with Vital Voices on how we can use technology as a means to an end to achieve gender equity during the pandemic and beyond.
+The Great Equalizer or Divider: Technology for Gender Justice and Women’s EmpowermentAs the third episode in the #RFBreakthrough series, “The Great Equalizer or Divider: Technology for Gender Justice and Women’s Empowerment”, The Rockefeller Foundation will co-host a livestream discussion with Vital Voices on how we can use technology as a means to an end to achieve gender equity during the pandemic and beyond.

 Nigerian Women’s Perspectives Light the Way in the Renewable Energy Sector